OpenEvalProject/evals/manuscripts/elife-90875/v1/manuscript.md

 ![Figure 14.](https://cdn.elifesciences.org/articles/90875/elife-90875-fig14-v1.jpg)

-**Figure 14.:** NFKB2) mutation during hypothalamic-pituitary organoid development.D865G/D865GDiagram illustrating changes in gene expression (black arrows) associated with different stages of normal hypothalamic-pituitary organoids development and cell differentiation (large blue arrows).
-The NFKB2 mutation perturbs these changes (+/=/- signs in red), possibly through direct transcriptional control for genes indicated in blue.D865G/D865G
+**Figure 14.:** Diagram illustrating changes in gene expression (black arrows) associated with different stages of normal hypothalamic-pituitary organoids development and cell differentiation (large blue arrows).
+The NFKB2D865G/D865G mutation perturbs these changes (+/=/- signs in red), possibly through direct transcriptional control for genes indicated in blue.

 The NFKB2 gene product p52 could also be involved in the final steps of corticotroph differentiation.
 While qRT-PCR showed increased levels of TBX19 mRNA in mutant organoids, this did not lead to the expected increase in POMC mRNA transcripts.
 Moreover, some NFKB2 mutants had TBX19 + cells without ACTH expression.
 This suggests that p52 is necessary for POMC synthesis, which NFKB2D865G may prevent.
 This could be due to an abnormal DNA binding of the NFKB heterodimer to the POMC promoter (Giraldi et al., 2011; Drouin, 2016), but as other NFKB binding sites are found in intronic regions, it may also be involved in changes in chromatin structures required for proper transcription.
 The same possibilities apply to PCSK1, the gene coding for the enzyme necessary for POMC to ACTH conversion, and to other genes involved in corticotroph maturation.
 Besides, NFKB2D865G could also block TBX19 + cells in a pre-differentiated state of corticotroph cells expressing FST through its derepression of chromatin remodeling factors such as EZH2 (De Donatis et al., 2016).